Telegram Hacking Channels: A Continued Risk

 The Future of Telegram: Mixed Attitudes on Criminal Activity

 No one knows what the future of Telegram looks like, just as no one could have predicted that French authorities would set a major new precedent by arresting a tech mogul for content posted on platforms he controls.
-This is unfamiliar territory for everyone.
 What’s more, Telegram will need to walk a fine line to satisfy authorities without completely alienating the bad actors who have made the platform so popular—and without which it would be significantly smaller.

 Telegram’s mixed attitudes about cracking down on criminal activity are apparent from their recent activities.
 In May 2025, Telegram banned all the accounts related to several large marketplaces for cryptocurrency scams launched from Southeast Asia, which are reportedly responsible for laundering an astonishing $35 billion in stolen funds.
 By banning the accounts, Telegram essentially shuttered the marketplaces overnight, dealing a significant blow to a major criminal organization and showing a serious commitment to moderation and enforcement.